DaphneBox2/Programing-project/Design.md

 * Function for map
 * Function to color the map
 * Function for bar graph
+* Function to calculate the total choice responses of participants per country
 * Function for parallel orientations graph
 * Update function for bargraph and parallel orientations graph after map click
 * Update function bar graph after selection of parallel orientations graph